InvirganceDocumentation/convirgance-docs/docs/database-operations.md

 ### Bulk Insert and Query

 Here is an example utilizing `TransactionOperation`.
-Which executes each operation sequentially, if at any point an issue occurs all changes are rolled back.

 ```java
 DBMS dbms = new DBMS(source);